squrpe/README-Generator/README.md

           npm install
       ```

-  You will need to download the suitable extensions for Javascript and Node.js to run the application in the command line.

   ## Usage
   Using node.js via the command line to prompt the main file, index.js to start running.